qingqingqingli/discovery/README.md

 > Step 1: Clone the project & run setup.sh script

-The `setup.sh` script automates the process to install `pip`, `required packages` for this project and `python script` to start the endpoint.
+The `setup.sh` script automates the process to install `pip`, required packages for this project, and the python script to start the endpoint.

 ```shell